The Lonely Lady: Reception

-Robbins' reaction
+Robbins's reaction

-Harold Robbins said shortly after the film's release that he had not seen it, criticizing the casting of Pia Zadora, who, he claimed, "seem[ed] like a nice girl, but not my idea of the main character" and concluding that "the movie will be a bummer, everyone will lose money.
+Harold Robbins said shortly after the film's release that he had not seen it, criticizing the casting of Zadora, who, he claimed, "seem[ed] like a nice girl, but not my idea of the main character" and concluding that "the movie will be a bummer, everyone will lose money.
 Except me.
 I got six hundred thousand dollars before it opened."
-Robbins' then-assistant and future wife Jann Stapp wrote in her book Harold and Me that Robbins only saw a rough cut at Universal's screening room, telling her afterward that he slept during the projection, derided Zadora as "not an actress, she can't carry the picture," and summed up the production as "crap, I don't know what they did in Italy but it turned into shit."
+Robbins's then-assistant and future wife Jann Stapp wrote in her book Harold and Me that Robbins only saw a rough cut at Universal's screening room, telling her afterward that he slept during the projection, derided Zadora as "not an actress, she can't carry the picture," and summed up the production as "crap, I don't know what they did in Italy but it turned into shit."

 Awards

-The film was nominated for 11 Golden Raspberry Awards and won six: Worst Actress, Worst Director, Worst Musical Score, Worst Original Song ("The Way You Do It"), Worst Picture, and Worst Screenplay.
+The film was nominated for 11 Golden Raspberry Awards and won six: Worst Picture, Worst Actress (Zadora), Worst Director (Sasdy), Worst Screenplay (Kershaw, Randall and Shepard), Worst Musical Score (Charlie Calello, Jeff Harrington, J. Pennig and Roger Voudouris) and Worst Original Song ("The Way You Do It" by Harrington and Pennig) at the 4th Golden Raspberry Awards.
+The film was also nominated for Worst Actor (Lloyd Bochner), Worst Supporting Actor (Joseph Cali and Anthony Holland), Worst Supporting Actress (Bibi Besch) and Worst Original Song ("Lonely Lady" by Calello and Voudouris).
 When questioned about the awards, Zadora stated, "I would have hated to be nominated and not won [sic]."
-It was also nominated for a Razzie as Worst Picture of the Decade, but lost to Mommie Dearest, and as Worst Drama of the Razzies' First 25 Years, but lost to Battlefield Earth.
-Zadora won the Worst New Star of the Decade for this film and Butterfly.
-She was also nominated for Worst Actress of the Century, but lost to Madonna.
+It was also nominated for a Razzie as Worst Picture of the Decade, but lost to Mommie Dearest, and Zadora won Worst New Star of the Decade and was nominated for Worst Actress of the Decade for this film and Butterfly at the 10th Golden Raspberry Awards.
+Zadora was also nominated for Worst Actress of the Century at the 20th Golden Raspberry Awards, but lost to Madonna.
+At the 25th Golden Raspberry Awards, the film was nominated for Worst Drama of the Razzies' First 25 Years, but lost to Battlefield Earth.

 John J.B.
-Wilson included it in The Official Razzie Movie Guide as one of the most enjoyable bad movies ever.
+Wilson included the film in The Official Razzie Movie Guide as one of the most enjoyable bad movies ever.
 In its entry, he notes how being hired for the promotional campaign was "one of my all-time favorite assignments as a trailermaker" given he knew it was a potential Golden Raspberry winner, and even convinced producer Robert R. Weston not to cut the infamous scene where Jerilee has a breakdown, hoping to use the clip in Razzie ceremonies.

 The movie was nominated for Worst Picture at the 1983 Stinkers Bad Movie Awards, but lost to Krull.